ember-a11y/ember-a11y-testing/README.md

 });
 ```

-The helper is also able to be used Integration/Unit tests like so:
+The helper is also able to be used in Integration/Unit tests like so:

 ```javascript
 import { render } from '@ember/test-helpers';